GhenadieDev/Lemonade/README.md

 ## 🎯 Goal

-Your job is to:
 - Build the app’s **UI layout**.
 - Implement the **logic** for progressing through all the steps of making lemonade.

 ---

-💡 Consider this project as a metaphor… or just a fun way to pass the time! 😄
+💡 This project is as a metaphor… or just a fun way to pass the time! 😄